mrcavalcanti/mosaicoo/docs/sources/administration/service-accounts/add-service-account-token.md

 A service account token is a generated random string that acts as an alternative to a password when authenticating with Grafana’s HTTP API.
 For more information about service accounts, refer to [About service accounts in Grafana]({{< relref "./about-service-accounts.md" >}}).

-You can create a service account token using the Grafana UI or via the API.
+You can create a service account token using the Mosaicoo UI or via the API.
 For more information about creating a service account token via the API, refer to [Create service account tokens using the HTTP API]({{< relref "../../developers/http_api/serviceaccount.md#create-service-account-tokens" >}}).

 ## Before you begin